-Multiple clinical trials evaluated the safety and efficacy of Epclusa.
 The most common side effects of Epclusa are headache and tiredness.
 When taken with ribavirin, the most common side effects include:1,2

 - Anemia (low red blood cell count)

 These are not all the possible side effects of Epclusa.
 Talk to your doctor about what to expect when taking Epclusa.
 You also should call your doctor if you have any changes that concern you during treatment with Epclusa.

 - Near-fainting or fainting